axfelix/axfelix.github.io/index.md

 - In early 2021, I was at the Recurse Center, and (contrary to my stated reluctance) [I](blagg/21-1-6.md) [blogged](blagg/21-1-8.md) [intermittently](blagg/21-1-13.md) [as](blagg/21-1-19.md) [I](blagg/21-1-25.md) [went](blagg/21-1-29.md) [along](blagg/21-2-4.md).
 While at Recurse, I made [putz](https://pypi.org/project/putz/), [the Does it Beep browser extension](https://github.com/axfelix/doesitbeep-ext), [Fart Map](https://usa.whosyourdad.de), [Eggs and Milk Minder 1.0c](https://github.com/axfelix/eggsandmilk), [To Bezier is Human](https://www.lexaloffle.com/bbs/?tid=41217), [ffmpeg on Ice](https://ffmpeg-on-ice.herokuapp.com/), and other experiments.

-- I once got upset about gentrification and wrote a [spooky story](homecoming.html) that doesn't have very much to do with gentrification.

 - I contributed a little personal history to Ashley Blewer's [Internet Girlfriend Club](https://internetgirlfriend.club/volume9/3.html).